 Morning coffee runs, sunset walks, and last-minute dinner plans all become easier when you’re nearby.

-There are dozens of good options in this area, but two hostels in particular stand out depending on the kind of experience you want.
+There are dozens of good accommodation options in Antigua, but two hostels in particular stood out during my trip.

 Adra Hostel is one of the most popular hostels in Antigua, and after staying there myself it’s easy to see why.